fhoge/hoge-staking/README.md

 ## How to install:

 1. Fork the project
-2. In GitHub, go to "Settings" > "Secrets" and add two secrets:
+2. In GitHub, go to "Settings" > "Secrets" and add two repository secrets:
   - `API_KEY`: an Etherscan API key (can be created here: https://etherscan.io/myapikey)
   - `ADDRESS`: the Ethereum address to monitor